softdevteam/rustgc_paper_experiment/README.md

 environment.
 It is recommended if you wish to fully replicate the experiments as described in our paper, or if you want to inspect or modify the source code during the process.

+> [!CAUTION]
+> **Platform Limitations**: Bare-metal experiments with Alloy have only been
+> tested on Linux systems with x86-64 hardware.
+Running bare-metal experiments
+> on macOS is not supported natively due to platform-dependent features in
+> Alloy;  macOS users must therefore use provided Docker image, but note that
+> this will be slower because it relies on QEMU-based emulation.
+Support for
+> other operating systems, including BSD-like platforms, is currently unknown
+> and untested.
+Other OSes may also require additional dependencies that we are
+> unaware of.

 With the Docker service running, execute the following command: